bothub-studio/bothub-studio.github.io/source/docs/bothub-studio.html.md

 ## Why BotHub Studio?

-### Take Code Ownership

-There are many services already on chatbot ecosystem.
-Some of them are great, especially for UI chatbot builder enables non-developer can build a chatbot with ease.

-But we are developers.
-You can't bear our efforts are melted into specific commercial service, which can't be expressed in the form of code, be stored to GitHub.
-Sometimes you want a flexibility to mix several tools the service doesn't have yet.

-You don't have enough time and money to make every part of chatbot from scratch.
-So you search some tools or frameworks which can help you.
-And you also want to have ownership of most important part.

-BotHub.Studio helps you to deploy and run our own chatbot code.
-We only provide a chatbot backend.
-You can own important core of your chatbot and control it.

 ### Backend Free

 You can find many 'Make a chatbot in 10 minutes' kind of articles today.
 Even BotHub.Studio says that too.